awslabs/mountpoint-s3/doc/CONTRIBUTING.md

 * Any modifications you've made relevant to the bug
 * Anything unusual about your environment or deployment

 Logs are also valuable for bug reports.
-Please read the [logging documentation](LOGGING.md) for details on how to capture logs.
+Please read the [logging documentation](LOGGING.md) for details on how to capture verbose logs.

 ## Contributing via Pull Requests